gugacavalieri/current-planetary-positions/readme.txt

 This plugin is translation-ready, and includes a `.pot` file to make it easy for you to translate it into other languages.

-For more info, see the [FAQ](http://wordpress.org/plugins/daily-moon-forecast/faq/), the Installation instructions (link above), or the [plugin web page](http://isabelcastillo.com/docs/category/daily-moon-forecast-wordpress-plugin).
+For more info, see the FAQ, the Installation instructions (links above), or the [plugin web page](http://isabelcastillo.com/docs/category/current-planetary-positions-wordpress-plugin).

 == Installation ==